Instead of using commercial ones, make these DIY Homemade Liquid Fertilizers easily at your home for amazing results!

 Check out the simple and effective banana peel fertilizer recipe here

 Epsom salt has magnesium and sulfur, which help in chlorophyll production, as well as in the photosynthesis of plants.
 Ammonia increases the nitrogen and hydrogen content in the soil.
 Read more at Chemistry Cachet.

 Check out our article on Epsom salt uses in the garden here!

 2. Beer and Baby Shampoo Fertilizer

-Beer is good for your grass and can make your grass greener with its carbohydrate content.
+Beer can make your grass greener with its carbohydrate content.
 While shampoo makes the ground absorbent, ammonia provides an ample amount of nitrogen to the ground.
 Learn the recipe at Bob Vila to make one of the best homemade liquid fertilizer.

 3. Pet-Safe Fertilizer